rdevans87/Logline_Generator/README.md

 ## Contact

 Any Questions?
 Contact [Ryan Evans](ryanevans).
-Looking for mor helpful resources and productivity tools?
-Visit [WebIdiot.Online](https://www.webidiot.online) and discover a unique blend of content for technology & entertaiment.
+Looking for more helpful resources and productivity tools?
+Visit [WebIdiot.Online](https://www.webidiot.online) and discover a unique blend of content for technology & entertainment.